Have You Experienced Discrimination or Discriminatory Harassment?

-If you are a faculty or staff member who has experienced discrimination or discriminatory harassment in the course of your employment, please contact the Office of Affirmative Action and Equal Opportunity.
-If you are not sure what to do you can always call the 24-hour Non Emergency Hate and Discrimination Report Line at 541-346-5555
+If you are a faculty or staff member who has experienced discrimination or discriminatory harassment in the course of your employment, please contact the Office of Investigations and Civil Rights Compliance.
+If you are not sure what to do you can always call the 24-hour Non-Emergency Hate and Discrimination Report Line at 541-346-5555.

 Providing a Better and More Inclusive Environment for Students